zsy12345-54321/oa_virtoffice_project/README.md

 # overall architecture:
 ![Screenshot](https://github.com/zsy12345-54321/oa_virtoffice_project/blob/main/Screenshot%202023-11-15%20221031.png)

-Client Application (React):
+# Client Application (React)

-App.js: The main entry point of the React application.
+- **App.js**: The main entry point of the React application.
 It manages the WebSocket connection and renders the main components like GameLoop, Office, and VideoCalls.
-CanvasContext.js: Provides a React context for the canvas, used across various components.
+- **CanvasContext.js**: Provides a React context for the canvas, used across various components.
-FirebaseListener.js: Listens to Firebase database changes and updates the Redux store.
+- **FirebaseListener.js**: Listens to Firebase database changes and updates the Redux store.
-GameLoop.js: Manages the game loop, rendering, and character movement logic.
+- **GameLoop.js**: Manages the game loop, rendering, and character movement logic.
-Map.js: Renders the game map using tile images.
+- **Map.js**: Renders the game map using tile images.
-VideoCalls.js: Manages the video call functionality.
+- **VideoCalls.js**: Manages the video call functionality.

-Server Application:
+# Server Application

-Firebase: used for real-time data synchronization, particularly for user positions and states in the virtual office environment.
+- **Firebase**: Used for real-time data synchronization, particularly for user positions and states in the virtual office environment.